 Additionally, 3DSGs have proven effective for grounding navigation goals expressed in unconstrained natural language~\cite{rajvanshi2024saynav, yin2024sg}.
 By modeling social relationships, it becomes possible to incorporate costs and clearance into the navigation process, enabling socially aware behaviors such as avoiding passing in front of people watching TV.

 We share similar goals with the field of social robot navigation, which focuses on learning motion behaviors for human environments that are safe, efficient, and considered socially acceptable \cite{mavrogiannis2023core}.
 Examples include group-aware avoidance behaviors that use a \emph{social graph} whose edge costs are learned to encode group affiliation \cite{7487452}, approach behaviors to groups of humans for multi-party interaction \cite{sisbot2007human}, or predictive motion planning in dense crowds \cite{heuer2023proactive}.
-While these works can cope with dynamic scenes, they are typically constrained to motion behavior in 2D with limited social and semantic scene understanding.
-Our 3DSG approach aims to support such tasks with rich 3D semantic representations and enabling human-centric reasoning and queries.
+While these works can handle dynamic scenes, they are typically constrained to 2D motion behavior and offer limited social and semantic scene understanding.
+Our 3DSG approach aims to support such tasks with rich 3D semantic representations and enable human-centric reasoning and queries.